-Foe Yay: Kikyou and Naraku.
+Foe Romance Subtext: Kikyou and Naraku.
 Inuyasha and Jakotsu.
 Inuyasha and Bankotsu.
 Inuyasha and Sesshomaru.
 Inuyasha and Koga.

-The sword Tetsusaiga is astonishingly phallic.
+Freud Was Right: The sword Tessaiga is astonishingly phallic.
 It even throbs with warmth when "awakened" and grows hair on its hilt.
 The sword is "awakened" by "protecting" a WOMAN.
 Plus powerful energies being "released" from it.

 Growing the Beard: Once Kikyou is revived, a much more complex and intricate plot arose from what had previous been fully a Monster of the Week story.
 While it strongly contains the previous elements, the story would focus more on the group facing a far more intimate enemy than they had previously faced.

 Jerkass Woobie: Kagura, Inuyasha.
 The former is forced by Naraku to do his whims and only can be free on death, all she wants is to be independent and free.
 The latter, has his mother dying at a young age, hunted down by both demons and zealot, demon hating humans from that young age, his own half brother despises him, a malicious Big Bad forces his first love to betray each other and that's not even getting into the constant abuse from his allies, justified or not.
 It's no wonder he's very against everyone.